-The Dome Houses of Cape Romano
+History Of The Dome Houses of Cape Romano

-The Dome Houses of Cape Romano are not technically on Marco Island Florida.
-They are on the next Island down called Ten Thousand Island which is only accessible via water.
+The Dome Houses of Cape Romano are not technically on Marco Island.
+They are on the next island, Ten Thousand Island, which is only accessible via water.

 Why Build The Dome Houses?